overextended/overextended.github.io/docs/ox_lib/Interface/Client/menu.md

     -- values: table of strings (optional - if provided creates a side scrollable list) -- defaultIndex: number (optional - sets the current index for the list to specified number) -- args: any (optional)
-  -- onClose: function (optional)
+  -- position: 'top-left' or 'top-right' or 'bottom-left' or 'bottom-right' (optional - default is top-left) -- onClose: function (optional)
   -- onSelected: function (optional - triggers every time a new button is selected) -- onSideScroll: function (optional - triggers every time a side list is scrolled)